Whole Wheat Zucchini Bread

 I try to bake extra loaves to hide in the freezer.
 My husband has a serious weakness for quick breads; they are great for breakfast or snacks.
 My favorite combination: slightly frozen, thinly sliced, and smeared with butter.
 You could also whip these up into muffins.
 I told you zucchini tries to be agreeable.

-So if you have a confusing relationship with zucchini, it’s ok.
+So if you have a confusing relationship with zucchini, it’s okay.
 I understand.
 Let’s just make some bread together.

 Whole Wheat Zucchini Bread Recipe